Åke Senning: Scientific achievements

 Together with the electrical engineer Rune Elmqvist, Åke Senning developed the first implantable pacemaker in 1958, consisting of two externally rechargeable NiCd cells and a blocking oscillator (pulse amplitude 2.5 V, duration 2 ms, frequency 70 Hz) with two germanium transistors.
 The components of the first device were placed in a shoe polish box and this was filled with epoxy resin.

-When Senning implanted this first implantable pacemaker in the 43-year-old patient Arne Larsson on 8 October 1958 and subsequently developed this invention further, he was asked on several occasions to patent his research results.
-However, Senning was opposed to any medical patent on the grounds that valuable time would be lost and that the suffering people would only benefit from his idea much later.
+Senning implanted the first implantable pacemaker in the 43-year-old patient Arne Larsson on 8 October 1958 and subsequently developed this invention further.
+He was asked on several occasions to patent his research results.
+Senning was opposed to any medical patent on the grounds that valuable time would be lost and that the suffering people would only benefit from his idea much later.
 He repeatedly said: "Medical discoveries belong to the patients and not to the inventor.
 If we hadn't invented it, someone else would have done it tomorrow".
-If he had earned even a few francs from each pacemaker, he would have been spared the eternal search for research funds.
-This innate spontaneous wisdom testifies to Senning's unusual reverence for the sick person.
-For him, freedom of research and ethics of the researcher were indispensable requirements for medical research.

 Arne Larsson, the first pacemaker patient, outlived his surgeon after having to replace 26 pacemakers due to battery exhaustion over the past almost 43 years.
 He died a year after Senning's death from metastatic melanoma.